Sea Cave Breathing

 The opera experiments with expanding our senses of perception to consider different understandings of time, sounding and sensing.
 When we hear the glassy bells of sea star tube feet, we are hearing those feet walking, tasting and smelling all at once.
 Recordings of echolocating bats open our ears to means of sensing via pulse and echo.
 Buzzing cicadas—echoes of the Jurassic period--reveal a world of sounding reliant on tympanal vibration and abdominal resonance.
 They also reveal a world of present-day insect population collapse.

 What happens when we expand our human-centered understandings of perception to consider the sensory worlds of more-than-humans?
 Can finding different ways to listen nurture new means of sensing and understanding the world around us?
 What does it mean to share physical and acoustical space with a vibrant spectrum of more-than-humans living on this planet?
 Where do we end, and where does the world begin?
 What do those liminal spaces sound like?
+What does it mean to find new ways to listen, to pay attention, in these uncertain times?
+Can paying attention manifest as a kind of consciousness, a kind of political act?

 Credits